FD SEMINAR ‘22 - GIVING FINANCE DIRECTORS NEW SUPERPOWERS

 - BUSINESS CREDIT RATINGS – WHY THEY MATTER MORE THAN EVER FOR WORKING CAPITAL, RAISING FINANCE AND TENDERING.
 A SESSION DELIVERED BY CREDIT RATING EXPERTS, LIGHT BULB CREDIT

-Danny is a Relationship Partner, working closely with a number of our clients and helping to lead our fast-growing Audit team.
-He will also be your host for this event.
+I’m a Relationship Partner, working closely with a number of our clients and helping to leading our fast-growing Audit team.
+I will also be your host for this event.

-Chris Knott - Innovations & HMRC Partner, Head Of R&D Incentives, Cooper Parry
+Chris Knott Partner, Head Of R&D Incentives, Cooper Parry

-He can speak to the client’s finance team about the positive impact any R&D incentives claims will have on the company’s accounts but he’s equally at home on the shop floor, talking to the engineers, technicians and scientists about what they’re actually doing.
+I can speak to the client’s finance team about the positive impact any R&D incentives claims will have on the company’s accounts but I’m equally at home on the shop floor, talking to the engineers, technicians and scientists about what they’re actually doing.

-Only by being able to do that, can he really understand their projects and then seek to maximise the company’s R&D incentives claims.
-This is why he loves his job, he gets to “look under the bonnet”, sometimes literally!
+Only by being able to do that, can you really understand their projects and then seek to maximise the company’s R&D incentives claims.
+This is why I love my job, I get to “look under the bonnet”, sometimes literally!

-Bijesh is a Director in our Business Tax Team and takes great pride in helping businesses, be it privately owned, PE backed or part of an international group, in navigating the wonderfully complex world of tax!
+I am a Director in our Business Tax Team and take great pride in helping businesses, be it privately owned, PE backed or part of an international group, in navigating the wonderfully complex world of tax!

-He has had some great experiences in advising a wide range of businesses over the last 20 years and has seen at first-hand how proactive tax advice can add real value to both companies and their shareholders.
+I have had some great experiences in advising a wide range of businesses over the last 20 years and have seen at first-hand how proactive tax advice can add real value to both companies and their shareholders.

-James Piper - Business Credit Ratings Founder and Managing Director of Lightbulb Credit Limited, AMCT
+James Piper Founder and Managing Director of Lightbulb Credit Limited, AMCT

 Having studied Economics at Sussex and London Universities, Mark is now Head of Economics for HSBC’s commercial banking business in the UK.